 Learn how to prevent costly tax return mistakes with this animated presentation on IRS Form 1099-B, IRS Form 8949, and Schedule D.

-UPDATES!
 Tax returns involving income from stock options or ESPPs can be confusing.
-This article explains common errors to avoid when reporting stock compensation and stock sales on your tax return, with specific guidance for stock options and ESPPs.
-For more tax-return insights, see the articles and FAQs in our Tax Center.
+The potential for mistakes is increased by new IRS reporting forms and rules for the 2019 tax season.
+This article explains errors to avoid when reporting stock compensation and stock sales on your tax return.

 UPDATES!
 The stock-sale information provided by brokers on IRS Form 1099-B has changed.
 Cost-basis reporting, both for your broker on Form 1099-B and for you on your tax return, is now more complex, confusing, and vulnerable to errors.
 This article explains the crucial facts you must know to avoid overpaying tax or attracting unwanted IRS attention.